We may get commissions for purchases made through links in this post.

 Entertainment supplies

-Bring some playing cards, travel games or puzzle books – something distracting to do while you’re waiting for help.
+If you’ve got room, bring some playing cards, travel games or puzzle books – something distracting to do while you’re waiting for help (that doesn’t use electricity).
 Some of the ready-made kits come with these items.
-It may seem unnecessary, but it’s a great way to keep kids and nervous or bored adults distracted.
+It may seem unnecessary, but it’s a great way to keep anxiety and boredom at bay.

 Cash